Notre-Dame de Paris: Construction

 Another significant change came in the mid-13th century, when the transepts were remodelled in the latest Rayonnant style; in the late 1240s Jean de Chelles added a gabled portal to the north transept topped by a spectacular rose window.
 Shortly afterward (from 1258) Pierre de Montreuil executed a similar scheme on the southern transept.
-Both these transept portals were richly embellished with sculpture; the south portal depicts scenes from the lives of Saint Stephen and of various local saints, and the north portal featured the infancy of Christ and the story of Theophilus in the tympanum, with a highly influential statue of the Virgin and Child in the trumeau.
+Both these transept portals were richly embellished with sculpture; the south portal depicts scenes from the lives of Saint Stephen and of various local saints, and the north portal features the infancy of Christ and the story of Theophilus in the tympanum, with a highly influential statue of the Virgin and Child in the trumeau.
 Master builders Pierre de Chelles, Jean Ravy, Jean le Bouteiller, and Raymond du Temple succeeded de Chelles and de Montreuil and then each other in the construction of the cathedral.
 Ravy completed de Chelles's rood screen and chevet chapels, then began the 15 m flying buttresses of the choir.
 Jean le Bouteiller, Ravy's nephew, succeeded him in 1344 and was himself replaced on his death in 1363 by his deputy, Raymond du Temple.

 Philip the Fair opened the first Estates General in the cathedral in 1302.

 An important innovation in the 12th century was the introduction of the flying buttress.
 Before the buttresses, all of the weight of the roof pressed outward and down to the walls, and the abutments supporting them.
 With the flying buttress, the weight was carried by the ribs of the vault entirely outside the structure to a series of counter-supports, which were topped with stone pinnacles which gave them greater weight.
 The buttresses meant that the walls could be higher and thinner, and could have larger windows.
 The date of the first buttresses is not known with precision beyond an installation date in the 12th century.
 Art historian Andrew Tallon has argued, based on detailed laser scans of the entire structure, that the buttresses were part of the original design.
 According to Tallon, the scans indicate that "the upper part of the building has not moved one smidgen in 800 years," whereas if they were added later some movement from prior to their addition would be expected.
 Tallon thus concluded that flying buttresses were present from the outset.
 The first buttresses were replaced by larger and stronger ones in the 14th century; these had a reach of 15 m between the walls and counter-supports.